rochellew/CSCI-1250-F21-Code-Examples/Using Classes & Objects/README.md

 1. Declare the reference variable
 2. Create the object in memory, and assign its memory address to the reference variable

-After these steps have been performed,  we  can use t he reference variable to work with the object.
+After these steps have been performed,  we  can use the reference variable to work with the object.

 Here's an example of how we can create an object from the `Scanner` class.